Murder of Deniz Poyraz: Burial

 From the Cemetery Directorate in Tepecik, Poyraz' coffin, followed by crowds was brought to the house of Poyraz' family in the Bağkuyu neighbourhood.
 From there the procession headed to the Kadifekale Mosque in which the funeral ceremony was held.
 Later the same day, she was buried in the cemetery in Buca.
 The HDP party co-chairs Mithat Sancar and Pervin Buldan addressed the crowds at the funeral.
 Deniz Poyraz had three imprisoned brothers of which two were also permitted to attend the funeral.

 Investigations

 The following day after the attack, it was reported that the police has erased the footage of several surveillance cameras in the neighborhood of the HDP building.
 The body of Poyraz was taken to the Forensic Medicine Institution for the autopsy and from there to the Cemetery Directorate in Tepecik.
 The autopsy report states that Poyraz was struck by several bullets coming from a firearm.
 According to Mezapotamya, Gencer spoke to two people over the mobile phone, before surrendering.
-Deniz Poyraz father was prosecuted for terror propaganda for having compared his daughter to the Kurds killed by Turkish security forces and said that se was a “martyr” of all Kurds.
+Deniz Poyraz father was prosecuted for terror propaganda for having compared his daughter to the Kurds killed by Turkish security forces and said that she was a “martyr” of all Kurds.